jzhang7272/pocket-kitchen/README.md

 **Required Must-have Stories**

-* manually enter items
+* Sign up, log in, log out as different users
+* Edit food inventory: ability to manually add and remove food items, as well as manually add expiration dates
-* display items as list
+* Display food inventory as a list
-* implement detail view: click on item to learn more about the item
+* Food detail view: click on a food item to see its expiration date and check its nutritional facts
-* remove item from list
+* Edit grocery list: ability to manually add and remove items from a grocery list

 **Optional Nice-to-have Stories**

-* [fill in your required user stories here]
+* Add items by scanning receipt or item barcode
+* Find recipes based on current food inventory
+    * Option to toggle between meals using ONLY the food you have vs. the food you have and other ingredients that you will have to purchase
+    * Search/sort based on meal (breakfast, lunch) or type (snack, beverage)
-* ...
+* Smart grocery list
+    * Keep track of most recent grocery list or commonly bought items, and recommend to add to grocery list
+* Allow multiple users to join a "family" where the users can edit food inventory and grocery list in a shared kitchen
+* Metrics based on expired foods
+    * Keep track of amount of money lost
+    * Make recommendations on quantity of items to purchase
+* Directly purchase grocery list from online service (Instacart, etc.) (probably will need to adjust, may not be possible, maybe price checking instead)

 ### 2. Screen Archetypes